tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 encryption are desired.
 Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit via DoH or DPRIVE mechanisms.

+## Client Tracking

+A malicious client-facing server could distribute unique, per-client ECHOConfig structures as a way of tracking clients across subsequent connections.
+On-path adversaries which know about these unique keys could also track clients in this way by observing TLS connection attempts.
+This type of attack scales linearly with the desired number of target clients.
+Also, DNS caching behavior makes distribution of per-client ECHOConfig structures via HTTPSSVC RRs with high TTLs challenging.
+Moreover, given the existence of other tracking vectors, such as IPv6 addresses, this does not pose an immediate threat to clients.

 ## Optional Record Digests and Trial Decryption

 Supporting optional record digests and trial decryption opens oneself up to